webix-hub/docs/data/api/promise_all.md

 The function is executed when callbacks have been received from all of the requests for which 'promise' objects have been passed into the function.

+@seodescr:

+- See more information about Webix [web development library](https://webix.com) there.

+@metadescr: Learn how to use the all method for resolving all promises in the result array.
+@doctitle: API reference for the all method that you can use to resolve promises.